With one week remaining for nominations, several contested races possible in May 18 election

-The five-year seat on the redevelopment authority now held by Adrienne Paquin has attracted one candidate – C. Anne Murray, who had unsuccessfully sought appointment to a vacancy last year.
-Charles Richardson, who was appointed to the seat, is running to finish the three-year term, as is Valerio Romano, who, like Murray and Richardson, sought the appointment last fall.
+The five-year seat on the redevelopment authority now held by Adrienne Paquin has attracted one candidate – C. Anne Murray, who had unsuccessfully sought appointment to an HRA vacancy last year.
+Charles Richardson, who was appointed to the seat then, is running to finish the three-year term, as is Valerio Romano, who, like Murray and Richardson, sought the appointment last fall.
 Murray drew nomination papers for both HRA seats and must decide which position to seek.
+Paquin has not yet indicated whether she will run for re-election.

 Drawing papers is the first step in the election process; prospective candidates now need to collect the signatures of at least 50 Hull registered voters.
 Some candidates may change their minds prior to the deadline for returning them (May 30), and two of those who are considering running for office have taken out papers for different offices; they must choose which office to seek.